 - Welsh Language Standards.

 Karen has been a teacher in schools and further education.
-She has also worked in Higher Education and is a a school governor.
+She has also worked in Higher Education and is a school governor.